Lets run through part 3 of the in’s and out’s of how to prepare for a puppy.

 Any responsible puppy owner wants their puppy to be happy and enjoy the world they live in, without fear or distress.

-The best way make sure that happens, is to socialize your puppy to as many things as possible, in a controlled and fun way.
+The best way make sure that happens, is to socialise your puppy to as many things as possible, in a controlled and fun way.

 Guide your puppy through their experiences.